CybersecurityForDemocracy/tiktok-library/README.md

 ## Advanced queries
 If the provided querying functionality does not meet your needs or you want to provide your own query use the `--query-file-json` flag.
-This takes a path to a JSON file that will be used as the query for requests to the API.
+This takes a path to a JSON file that will be used as the query for requests to the API, and can be used multiple times in the same command to run those queries serially.
 NOTE: the provided file is NOT checked for validity.
 See tiktok documentation for more info about crafting queries https://developers.tiktok.com/doc/research-api-get-started/